How to support Right to Repair in the UK

 Together with allies, in 2019, we campaigned successfully in support of new, groundbreaking European “Right to Repair” measures, for fridges, lamps, televisions and displays, dishwashers, and washing machines.
 (These measures require that appliances can be repaired with “commonly available” tools, and require manufacturers to give professionals access to repair documentation and spare parts for up to 10 years.)

-These Right to Repair changes come into effect in 2021 and we will benefit from this round in the UK.
+These changes come into effect in 2021 and also extend to the UK.

 What can we do here in the UK?

 But we have serious questions about the future of the regulations in the UK after Brexit.
 If the UK wants to “do better” than Europe, it is already clear how.
 We can make Europe’s new measures universal, extending them to community repairers and DIYers, not just professionals.
-And we also need to pile on the pressure to make sure that the UK remains aligned with Europe as it expands these regulations to cover mobiles, computers and IT products.
+And we also need to pile on the pressure to make sure that the UK remains aligned with Europe as it continues to expand.
 So far, we don’t see any evidence of this.

 What you can do